The generalized stochastic preference choice model: Introduction

-Despite the generality of the RUM and the efficient methods to perform a non-parametric estimation of it, there are still important challenges ahead.
-It is easy to show that every RUM model must satisfy a property known as regularity: the probability of choosing an alternative cannot increase if the offer set is enlarged.
-Although this property seems natural, economists have carried out several controlled experiments (e.g. \citet{huber1982adding}; \citet{simonson1992choice}) from which it becomes clear that individuals (in certain contexts) violate it.
-Clearly, in contexts where regularity doesn't hold, it is impossible to fit a RUM regardless on how sophisticated the non-parametric estimation procedure is.
-Although strong regularity violations have been observed in controlled experiments, one may raise the question on whether these violations also appear in more business relevant contexts such as in aggregate retail sales.
-Very recently, \citet{jagabathula2018limit} have developed an efficient procedure to quantify the \emph{loss of rationality} (LoR) which is the cost of approximating a dataset of aggregate sales using a RUM.
-Based on the analysis consisting of real transactions of consumer packaged goods, they have shown that for some categories of products, the LoR is high.
-This means that \emph{regardless} of the RUM choice model used, it will not be able to approximate well the observed data.
+While strong regularity violations have been observed in controlled experiments, one may question whether these violations also appear in more operations relevant contexts such as retail sales.
+To answer this question, \citet{jagabathula2019limit} developed an efficient procedure to quantify the \emph{limit of rationality} (LoR), which the authors defined as the cost of approximating aggregate sales transactions data using an SP model.
+Their analysis on the IRI Academic Dataset~\citep{bronnenberg2008database}, a real-world dataset consisting of weekly sales transactions for consumer packaged goods across different grocery and drug store chains, reveals that for some categories of products such as coffee and yogurt, the LoR can be quite high.
+In other words, the SP choice model, and consequently any model in the RUM class, cannot reasonably approximate the observed sales data.